zambonin/functional-logic/README.md

 # UFSC-INE5416

-Dissertative assignments are inside the TeX folder, while the Prolog code is located on the homonymous directory.
+The repository contains programming assignments in Prolog and Haskell.
+Some dissertative assignments about programming paradigms and the behavior of certain languages are located inside the functional language's folder.